DHTMLX/docs-suite/docs/tree_collection/api/treecollection_parse_method.md

 :::info
 Please note that if you specify the `id` fields in the tree collection, their values should be **unique**.
 You can also omit the `id` fields in the tree collection.
 In this case they will be generated automatically.
 :::

+The method resets the applied sorting and filtering: the sorting is dropped, and so are all the filters except those applied with `permanent: true`, which are reapplied to the new data.

+@changelog:

+As of v9.3.9, the method resets the applied sorting and non-permanent filtering.